Philippine Foreign Policy and Oil Crisis Debate

 Form and Argument

 Formally, the exhibition is disciplined and theatrical.
 Works are arranged to produce a narrative arc: anxiety (maps with red lines), remedy (photographs of ports and pipelines), nostalgia (portraits of past leaders), and finally, the speculative (installations that invite the viewer to sit in the empty chair of decision).
 This dramaturgy mirrors the rhetorical structure of the premise: assertion, evidence, counterfactual, and demand for explanation.
 The curatorial logic is persuasive because it borrows from the grammar of policy debates — supply chains, diplomatic gestures, and resource geopolitics — and translates them into tactile objects.
-The result is an intellectual mise-en-scène that rewards viewers who can read policy as metaphor and metaphor as policy.
+The result is an intellectual mise-en-scène that rewards viewers who can read politics as metaphor and metaphor as policy.

 Yet the exhibition's rhetorical elegance is also its vulnerability.
 By treating foreign policy as a set of aesthetic choices, it risks aestheticizing suffering: the gasoline queue becomes a tableau vivant rather than a lived hardship.
 The show's most powerful pieces are those that refuse this aestheticization — a video of a family budgeting for fuel, a ledger of small businesses that closed, a sound piece of engines idling in a long line — because they reintroduce human scale into a discourse that otherwise privileges state actors and supply statistics.